IvantheTricourne/Multishine/README.md

 Train yourself to speed read. 'nuff said.

+## Todo
+* some sort of input for raw text
+* Time handler or asyc?

+---

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.